DavidAnson/markdownlint/doc/Rules.md

 atx_closed, setext, setext_with_atx, setext_with_atx_closed), or simply require
 that the usage be consistent within the document.

+Rationale: Consistent formatting makes it easier to understand a document.

 <a name="md004"></a>

 ## MD004 - Unordered list style